NLP-CISUC/TwitterDialogueSAPT/README.md

 # Versions

-twitter_ids_sentiment (october 2022): First version of the corpus, comprising 381 dialogues and 954 utterances, involving accounts related to TeleCommunications, Healthcare, and e-Commerce.
+twitter_full_dataset_v1_sharable (october 2022): First version of the corpus, comprising 381 dialogues and 954 utterances, involving accounts related to TeleCommunications, Healthcare, and e-Commerce.

-twitter_ids_sentiment (february 2023): Second version of the corpus, comprising 916 dialogues and 2,285 utterances, involving accounts related to TeleCommunications, Healthcare, and e-Commerce.
+twitter_full_dataset_v2_sharable (february 2023): Second version of the corpus, comprising 916 dialogues and 2,285 utterances, involving accounts related to TeleCommunications, Healthcare, and e-Commerce.

 # How to Cite